ipesek/jsxgraphbook/src/3_8_functions.md

 </script>

 {lang=EN}
-In this example we first changed the properties of `div` and set the width and heigth to form a square area, because we wanted a nicer looking construction (another possibility would be to use attribute _keepAspectRatio_ in `initBoard()`).
+In this example we first changed the properties of `div` and set the width and height to form a square area, because we wanted a nicer looking construction (another possibility would be to use attribute _keepAspectRatio_ in `initBoard()`).
 Then we created two functions.